USS Drexler: Service history

 Two weeks before Drexler was sunk Commander Louis Drexler, Jr. (USNA 1923 and the older brother of namesake Henry Drexler) was killed in action off Okinawa.

+Wreck

+On 24 March 2026, the Lost 52 Project led by Tiburon Subsea CEO Tim Taylor, announced that the wreck of Drexler had been discovered in 2025 as part of their USS Bonefish expedition.

 Awards

 Drexler received one battle star for World War II service.